krisrud/Memory_game/README.md

 # Memory Game
-This is a classic memory game
+This is a classic memory game.

 ## Rules